dx-ted-emea/iot-labs/lab1-temperature sensor/README.md

 > There are many devices coming to market that are not listed here.
 Important factors for choosing are form factor; cost per unit; ease of development; cost to manufacture; ease of building custom boards based on identical software and required changes; ease of access to components especially with prefabricated modules (i.e. for Tessel).
 An interesting discussion is to rank these devices based on these criteria.

+As an alternative, we have some instructions on using an *Arduino Yun* device below.

 ### External Environment Sensor ###

 This lab continues on with a basic approach to using the Tessel; using the available modules to determine the temperature using the [**Si7005**](http://www.silabs.com/Support%20Documents/TechnicalDocs/Si7005.pdf) based [Climate module](https://tessel.io/docs/climate) for the Tessel.